timebertt/masters-thesis-controller-sharding/content/60-evaluation.md

 : Queries for measuring controller load {#lst:load-queries}

 To ensure the controller setup is performing well under the generated load, the SLIs for controllers defined in [@sec:controller-scalability] are also measured.
-The time that object keys are enqueued for reconciliation (SLI 1) is directly derived from the queue-related metrics exposed by controller-runtime.
+The time that object keys are enqueued for reconciliation (SLI \refsloc*{queue}) is directly derived from the queue-related metrics exposed by controller-runtime.
-For SLI 2, the experiment tool measures the time until changes to the desired state of `Websites` are reconciled and ready.
+For SLI \refsloc*{recon}, the experiment tool measures the time until changes to the desired state of `Websites` are reconciled and ready.

 The API server automatically increases an object's generation for its creation and for every specification change.
 The experiment tool stores the time it triggered the change for all object generations.